-This is a new initiative where the children have the opportunity to run every Monday, Wednesday and Friday lunchtime and over the year their cumulative distance is calculated to see how far they run.
+The ever popular Golden Mile gives children the opportunity to run at lunchtime.
+Over the course of the year their cumulative distance is calculated to see how far they run.
 Certificates are presented in assembly to celebrate their success.
 What will be the top score this year - Mrs Ray thinks over 50 miles!

-The specialist PE teacher also runs clubs at lunchtimes which have proved very popular incorporating dodgeball, hockey, tennis, skipping, streetdance and many more.
+The specialist PE teacher also runs clubs at lunchtimes which have proved very popular incorporating dodgeball, hockey, tennis, skipping, capture the flag and many more.

 Learn to move and move to learn are used to improve fine and gross motor skills